-Swindon Women’s Aid provides safe, emergency, temporary accommodation for women and children who are experiencing domestic abuse.
-The refuge offers safety and support to assist women and children overcome the negative impacts of living with abuse and to take control of their lives whilst gaining independence.
+Swindon Women’s Aid provides safe, emergency, temporary accommodation for women and children who are experiencing domestic violence abuse.
+The refuge offers safety and support to assist women and children overcome the negative impacts of living with abuse and to take control of their lives, whilst gaining independence.
 If you are a male escaping violence we can direct or assist you in accessing male only refuge accommodation.

 Our emergency refuge accommodation is purposely built and provides an extremely safe and secure place for those fleeing their homes because of domestic violence and abuse.